Eli Crane

 Elijah James Crane (born January 3, 1980) is an American politician, businessman, and former United States Navy SEAL serving as the U.S. representative for Arizona's 2nd congressional district since 2023.
-A member of the Republican Party, Crane was first elected to Congress after defeating Democratic incumbent Tom O'Halleran in 2022.
+He is a member of the Republican Party and the Freedom Caucus, the most conservative House Republican group.

 Before entering politics, Crane served in the United States Navy and co-founded Bottle Breacher, which he sold in 2022.
-The company, which attracted financial support on a 2014 episode of Shark Tank, produced patriotic themed bottle openers made from used bullets.
+The company, which attracted financial support on a 2014 episode of Shark Tank, produced patriotic-themed bottle openers made from used bullets.

-Crane won re-election in 2024 against Democratic nominee Jonathan Nez, the former Navajo Nation president.
+Crane was first elected to Congress in 2022, defeating Democratic incumbent Tom O'Halleran.
+He was re-elected in 2024 against Democratic nominee Jonathan Nez, the former Navajo Nation president.

 Early life and education

 Crane was born in Tucson, Arizona, and raised in Yuma.
 His father worked as a pharmacist.
 Crane graduated from Cibola High School in 1998.
 He studied sociology at Arizona Western College and the University of Arizona, but did not graduate.